 Venture Expeditions (the Organization) is a nonprofit corporation organized in 1992 under the laws of the State of Minnesota.
-Venture Expeditions seeks to use our greatest energies to respond to the world's greatest needs.
+Venture Expeditions does business under the name Venture and is referred to as such in the financial statements.
+Venture seeks to use our greatest energies to respond to the world's greatest needs.
 We identify some of the gravest injustices and greatest needs, like human trafficking in Nepal, forced child labor in Vietnam, the cycle of war and violence in eastern and central Africa and its dire impact on the children there, or the genocide and the resulting refugee situation in Thailand and Burma.
 We then partner with leaders, organizations, and communities in these areas to develop strategies to address these injustices and offer hope.
-With these needs and strategies we then engage individuals, campuses, churches, and groups to raise funds and awareness through biking, hiking, and running, inviting individuals, churches, schools, and organizations to sacrificially participate in bringing hope in a way that inspires their communities.
+With these needs and strategies, we then engage individuals, campuses, churches, and groups to raise funds and awareness through biking, hiking, and running, inviting individuals, churches, schools, and organizations to sacrificially participate in bringing hope in a way that inspires their communities.
 And this process changes everyone involved.
 Above all, we respond in obedience to Christ, who first saved us.
 And in responding to dire needs around the world, we become a picture of His love and hope.
 And in responding we open doors to share the saving Gospel of Jesus wherever we go.